Dallas Workers' Compensation Physicians: Leg & Knee Injuries

 Knee and leg injuries can be painful, stressful, and debilitating.
-Workers who can’t walk, carry, or lift due to injuries to their knees and legs may find themselves not only unable to continue their careers, but also unable to enjoy their everyday lives.
+Workers who can’t walk, carry, or lift due to injury may find themselves not only unable to continue their careers but also unable to enjoy their everyday lives.
 Some may need to rely on wheelchairs, crutches, braces, and canes.
 Others may feel chronic pain all day, every day.

-Here are some statistics on occupational knee and leg injuries:
+Here are some statistics on occupational knee & leg injuries: